CLINICAL DATA ADMINISTRATOR PART-TIME – AIR BALLOON SURGERY, BRISTOL

 How to Apply

 Please email your completed application form to Katie Milne-Brown, IT Manager, at email@example.com .

-Applications to be received by 09.00 on Monday 13th January 2020.
+Applications to be received by 12.00 midday on Friday 9th October 2020.
 However, we anticipate that we will receive a number of applications for this post and therefore reserve the right to close the post earlier should we have received sufficient applications before the closing date.